Inflearn brand logo image

 3. Customized recommendations based on individual movie tastes

-In this process, you will learn a bit about text analysis methods.
-And since just looking at code is boring, you will create a movie recommendation system site yourself using a package called streamlit, which allows you to create pretty web pages with just a few lines of code.
-Here, when you select a movie, it will recommend 10 movies based on information such as the movie's genre, director, and actors, and will show you a poster image in Korean.
-Sounds good, right?
+In this course, you'll also learn a bit about text analysis methods.
+And since just looking at code can be tedious, we'll build our own movie recommendation system using Streamlit, a package that lets you create beautiful web pages with just a few lines of code.
+Here, when you select a movie, it will recommend 10 movies based on information like the film's genre, director, and cast, and then display a Korean poster image.
+Sounds pretty good, right?

-In particular, the last personalized recommendation based on personal movie tastes uses a package called Surprise, and it can be of great help in establishing strategies for which products to recommend to which customers based on the accumulated sales history data, and which items would sell better if sold as a set.
+In particular, the last personalized recommendation based on individual movie tastes uses a package called Surprise.
+Based on the sales history data accumulated so far, it can be of great help in developing strategies such as which products to recommend to which customers, and which items would sell better if sold as a set.

 Images, Videos by pixabay, pexels